 This project and scholarship are offered as part of a collaborative joint PhD program with the Faculty of Health and Medical Sciences, University of Copenhagen, Denmark.
-The successful candidate will be jointly supervised by a team of leading researchers from Deakin University and University of Copenhagen and will graduate with a joint PhD from both institutions.
-It is anticipated that the PhD candidate spend at least six months during the program at the University of Copenhagen.
+The successful candidate will be jointly supervised by a team of leading researchers from Deakin University and the University of Copenhagen and will graduate with a joint PhD from both institutions.
+It is anticipated that the PhD candidate spends at least six months during the program at the University of Copenhagen.

 Worldwide, multimorbidity is highly prevalent and increasing and is more common among people from disadvantaged groups, such as those from non-English speaking or lower socioeconomic backgrounds.
 Although individual diseases dominate health-care delivery people with multimorbidity need a broader approach.
 Shared decision making involves health professionals working together with patients and families to ensure the patient’s values, goals and concerns are addressed.
 Active inclusion of patients and families in decision making enables both communication about benefits, risks and uncertainties of treatment.
 It also enhances incorporation of patient preferences and priorities into clinical decisions and goal of care.
 The process towards empowerment begins with participation of the individual, which leads to ownership with the ultimate goal of giving the individual control over their own health conditions.